Patrick Sandoval

-Patrick Jordan Sandoval (born October 18, 1996) is an American professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
+Patrick Jordan Sandoval (born October 18, 1996) is an American professional baseball pitcher for the Boston Red Sox in Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Angels.

 Sandoval was born and raised in the Orange County city of Mission Viejo, California.
 He attended Mission Viejo High School, where he was a multi-sport athlete and became a notable baseball prospect with selections to all-county and all-league teams.
 Initially committed to play college baseball for Vanderbilt University and later for the University of Southern California, Sandoval forewent college when he was drafted by the Houston Astros in the 11th round of the 2015 MLB draft.

 After spending multiple seasons in the Astros farm system, Sandoval was traded to the Los Angeles Angels for Martín Maldonado in 2018.
 He made his major league debut in 2019 and spent his first two brief seasons alternating between the starting rotation and the bullpen.
 Sandoval began 2021 as a reliever but was moved into the starting rotation shortly thereafter.
 On August 19, 2022, he threw a shutout at Comerica Park on 97 pitches, becoming the first Angels player in six seasons to throw a Maddux.
+Sandoval pitched for the Mexico national baseball team during the 2023 World Baseball Classic and earned All-WBC honors.